Grind Coffee At Home: The Best Coffee Grinders

 Also, the blades spin very fast and generate heat the longer they are used, which for finer grind sizes like espresso can burn your coffee before you’ve even got it into water, destroying those wonderful flavours we talked about earlier.

-Burr grinders compress the bean between two abrasive surfaces which properly ‘grind’ the coffee, not chop or smash, and what’s more the beans drop down in to the burr one at a time, resulting in a very consistent grind.
+Conical burr coffee grinders compress the bean between two abrasive surfaces which properly ‘grind’ the coffee, not chop or smash, and what’s more the beans drop down in to the burr one at a time, resulting in a very consistent grind with a burr coffee grinder.
 These grinders use either a wheel burr, which are cheaper but produce more noise and mess, or conical burr - generally considered the best burr coffee grinder.

 You will also need to consider whether or not you go for a stepless grinder, which we will explain in more detail a little later on.

-How Do You Dial in With Your Grinder?
+How Do You Dial in With Your Coffee Grinders?

 The reason the size of your grind is so important is because it is one of the primary factors that will affect how well your coffee extracts.
 Extraction, if you didn’t already know, is the process by which you transfer the flavour of the beans into the water.
 Understanding a little about this will enable you to not only start in the right ‘ballpark’ with your grind size, but empower you to make fine tunings and dial in the exact setting to your grinder to create your perfect brew.